What Is ISO?

 Certification bodies perform audits and provide ISO certifications to an organization.
 CB separately determines requirements for each company and also makes sure that the companies fulfill all requirements.
 Thus, the ISO does not issue certificates directly.
 It only creates standards and CB issues certificates.

 If we take the example of India, there are multiple certification bodies in every state, NABCB is an accreditation body that administers such certification bodies.
 IAF and MLA are international forums that work collaboratively with NABCB.
 These forums ensure all new standards are conveyed & being followed by governing bodies.

-How To Become An ISO Certified Lab?
+How To Become An ISO-Certified Lab With ISO Certification Process?

 There is a misconception in the business world that the certification process is complex.
-Requirements for ISO certification are simple.
+Requirements for ISO certification process are simple.
 Below is the stepwise guide obtains ISO lab certification.